rectorphp/rector/docs/how_to_add_test_for_rector_rule.md

 Usually, the Rector diff output is long and contains many other errors related to other rules.
 It's a mess; we can't use that for a test fixture.
 We need to find **1 responsible line**.

-The best way is to copy the file to local code, e.g. `app/SomeFile.php` a put only the broken line there.
+The best way is to copy the file to local code, e.g. `app/SomeFile.php` and put only the broken line there.

 In our case, all we need is: